Bedwetting happens when children don’t wake up during the night when they need to do a wee. It’s accidental.

-Bedwetting often runs in families.
+Children with attention deficit hyperactivity disorder (ADHD) are more likely to wet the bed.
+Bedwetting also runs in families.
 If you wet the bed as a child, your own children might also be more likely to wet the bed.

 Symptoms of bedwetting

 Some children wet the bed every night.
 Others wet only a few times a week, once a week or once a month.